 There are certainly some ad issues at stake here, along with very deceptive customer service principles.

 This reviewer shared experience about "false advertisement" and wants this business to offer any options to resolve the issue as the author lost $100.
-The author is overall dissatisfied with GoDish.
-Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.
+This person is overall dissatisfied with GoDish.
+Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about GoDish.

-Check out the best and the worst companies in Media category for more informed decision or compare GoDish to other companies on our site.
+Check out the best and the worst companies in Telecommunications category for more informed decision or compare GoDish to other companies on our site.